Colinax/Fraggy-Backend-Theme/README.md

 # About

-Fraggy Backend Theme is a responsive and Bootstrap based template for the backend of [WBCE](http://wbce.org)
+Fraggy Backend Theme is a responsive and Bootstrap based template for the backend of [WBCE](http://wbce.org).

-**Attention:** There might be some design issues at the backend of older modules, but usually the modules still work as expected.
+> There might be some design issues at the backend of older modules, but usually the modules still work as expected.

 # Download